 "It's just about working hard and putting in time off the field," said Loggins.
 "Obviously you're going to have practice every day but it's what you do off the field to make you better that counts.
 I am actually not a starter anymore, they put me in the bullpen and it is a completely new experience for me but it's something that is going to take a little bit to get used to but I am enjoying it."

-Page 2 of 3 - The bullpen is a new role for Loggins but he is willing to do whatever it takes to play and like he said you never know there may come a time when they need someone to step in and start a game and Loggins just wants to be ready.
+The bullpen is a new role for Loggins but he is willing to do whatever it takes to play and like he said you never know there may come a time when they need someone to step in and start a game and Loggins just wants to be ready.

 "It's something that I am still getting used to but I am slowly getting the hang of it," said Loggins.
 "I am just hoping to come in and get noticed and help the team out of the bullpen, and just fill up innings as they need me.
 Then if something happens and they need a spot starter or something like that then maybe I will get an opportunity."